zhi6w/terms/Terms/Terms/Common(en).md

 * Interfering with or disrupting the access of any user, host, or network;
 * Abusing or submitting excessively frequent requests to the Service via the API.

-Zhi Zhou, in its sole discretion, will determine abuse and/or misuse of our Service.
+SongLin Han, in its sole discretion, will determine abuse and/or misuse of our Service.

 ### Limited Liability for Our Service

 To the maximum extent permitted by law, the service is available "as is". you expressly understand and agree that:

-When permitted by law, Zhi Zhou and its service partners, licensors, employees, agents will not be responsible for any lost profits, revenues, or data, financial losses or indirect, special, consequential, exemplary, or punitive damages under any circumstances.
+When permitted by law, SongLin Han and its service partners, licensors, employees, agents will not be responsible for any lost profits, revenues, or data, financial losses or indirect, special, consequential, exemplary, or punitive damages under any circumstances.

 Your use and/or purchase of service are all at your sole risk. the service is provided on an "as is" basis.

-Zhi Zhou does not warrant that:
+SongLin Han does not warrant that:

 * The service will meet all of your requirements at all times;
 * The service will be error-free and all errors in the service will be corrected;